bitcraft3r/0xVenture-Capitalist/README.md

 # 0xVenture Capitalist

+0xVenture Capitalist is a browser game inspired by AdVenture Capitalist, where players invest in businesses to generate revenue and strive for financial success.

+It is an idle/clicker/incremental game that educates players investing, blockchain and cryptocurrencies.

 ![0xVenture Capitalist Homepage](https://github.com/sov3333/0xVenture-Capitalist/assets/8282076/38768bd7-6b09-4ea5-9a7e-aeee6170b78d)

-An idle/clicker/incremental browser game inspired by AdVenture Capitalist.

-Invest in different businesses and gain revenue, starting out with a single lemonade stand.
-Hire managers to earn while you're away, and make as much money as possible!
+> _Invest in different blockchain businesses and gain revenue, starting out with a single lemonade stand.
+Hire managers to earn while you're away, and make as much money as possible._
+>
+> _Become a blockchain business tycoon, and **MAKE YOUR FORTUNE**!_

 ## Technologies Used

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+The game is built using [Next.js](https://nextjs.org/), bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+To provide an engaging and visually appealing user interface, with smooth gameplay mechanics and sound effects, the following libraries are used:

 - Languages: [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [TypeScript](https://www.typescriptlang.org/)
 - Framework: [React](https://react.dev/)